open-resources/dash_curriculum/_sources/part2/chapter7.md

 ## Concatenate
 Let's say we new temperature data to import and analyze.
-We'll use the [`concat`](https://pandas.pydata.org/docs/reference/api/pandas.concat.html).
+We'll use the [`concat`](https://pandas.pydata.org/docs/reference/api/pandas.concat.html) method.

 ```python
 import pandas as pd